sanyuan0704/island.js/docs/en/guide/navbar.md

 ## Social Links

-You can add social links to the navbar:
+You can add social links to the navbar, such as `github`link, `twitter` link and so on.

+Social links support three modes: `link mode` `text mode` `img mode`, for example:

 ```js
 import { defineConfig } from 'islandjs';